 Esther is registered and endorsed as a Clinical Neuropsychologist with the Australian Board of Psychology and is also a registered supervisor.
 Esther enjoys training post-graduate students as well as supervising newly graduated clinical neuropsychologists as part of the registrar program.

-Esther is particularly interested in the impact that congenital conditions and hospitalisation in infancy have on long-term development.
-She currently co-ordinates the neuropsychology aspect of a long-term follow-up clinic of children who have required life-saving surgery in the newborn period and is also experienced in the long-term follow-up children born prematurely as well as the long-term outcome of children treated for cancer.
+Esther is particularly interested in how mental health conditions impact cognitive functioning as well as the impact of congenital conditions and hospitalisation in infancy on long-term development.
+She has previously co-ordinated the neuropsychology aspect of a long-term follow-up clinic of children who required life-saving surgery in the newborn period at RCH and is also experienced in the long-term follow-up children born prematurely as well as the long-term outcome of children treated for cancer.

 Burnett, A. C., Scratch, S.E., Lee, K. J., Cheong, J., Searle, K., Hutchinson, E., De Luca, C., Davey, M.-A., Roberts, G., Doyle, L. W., & Anderson, P. J. (2015).
 Executive function in adolescents born <1000g or <28 weeks – A prospective cohort study.
 Pediatrics,in press, accepted manuscript.